ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 - [8.
 Side gig as self-employed](#8-side-gig-as-self-employed)
 - [9.
 Conclusion](#9-conclusion)

+**Heads-up (B2B e-invoices from 01.01.2025):** All businesses, including Kleinunternehmer, must be able to receive and store structured e-invoices (XML/XRechnung); PDF alone is not an e-invoice.
+See the TL;DR in the invoicing section for the quick checklist.

 ## Foreword

 Freelancing in Germany is a varied and flexible path that can be ideal if you value freedom of choice, independence, and control over your schedule.
 Every step toward freelancing is a personal decision shaped by your personality, skills, and the local job market.